gcperk/skmoose/README.md

 Optional additional data can be extracted including confidential survey telemetry data, however this is dependant on outside sources.

-Two vignettes are provided as a guide for users.
-These include a detailed version which steps through each part of the process and an abreviated version.
+A vignette is provided as a guide for users.
+These include a detailed step by step of all function in the package resulting in a csv table with compiled results.
 A test dataset is provided within the package to assist with understanding the process.

 ## Installation